OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 mortgage applications.
 Photo digitized by [Library of Congress](https://www.loc.gov/pictures/item/2016871684/)." /&gt;
 <p class="caption">
-Image 13: Frederick M. Babcock, shown here as Director of the Underwriting Division of the Federal Housing Administration in 1937, codified how the presence of “inharmonious” racial groups should be negatively factored into FHA mortgage applications.
+Figure 13: Frederick M. Babcock, shown here as Director of the Underwriting Division of the Federal Housing Administration in 1937, codified how the presence of “inharmonious” racial groups should be negatively factored into FHA mortgage applications.
 Photo digitized by